What's on the GMAT®: The Complete Topic List

 Geometry (Limited)

-GMAC has said there is no geometry on the Focus Edition.
-That is mostly true, but not entirely.
+GMAC has said there's no geometry on the Focus Edition.
+That's mostly true, but not entirely.

-You will not see heavy geometric computation — no problems requiring you to decompose a five-sided figure into special right triangles or calculate complex areas.
+You won't see heavy geometric computation — no problems requiring you to decompose a five-sided figure into special right triangles or calculate complex areas.
 That style of question has been removed.

 But you should still know: